serverless/serverless/docs/providers/aws/guide/credentials.md

 ### Combine with Serverless Provider

-Now that the AWS accounts are structured as needed, you can also combine the use of Providers in the Serverless Dashboard as described earlier to create specific connections to those AWS account for specific stages.
+Now that the AWS accounts are structured as needed, you can also combine the use of Providers in the Serverless Dashboard as described earlier to create specific connections to those AWS accounts for specific stages.

-Providers has its own documentation which provides a lot more detail: https://www.serverless.com/framework/docs/guides/providers
+Providers have their own [documentation](https://www.serverless.com/framework/docs/guides/dashboard/providers), which provides a lot more detail.